stringham/copy-with-imports/README.md

 ## Features

-When copying and pasting code between files, this extension will attempt to add new imports the file you are pasting into. (disclaimer: it may add more imports than you are expecting).
+When copying and pasting code between files, this extension will attempt to add new imports the file you are pasting into.

 ![demo](copy-with-imports.gif)

 ## Known Issues

+Does not add imports to existing import statements.

 ## Release Notes

+### 0.0.2

+Added the ability to work with cut.

+Combine new imports from the same module into one statement.
 ### 0.0.1

 Initial release of Copy With Imports